phalcon-orphanage/docs/en/reference/di.rst

     $some->setFilter($filter);
     $some->setSelector($selector);

-Think we had to create this object in many parts of our application.
+Think if we had to create this object in many parts of our application.
 In the future, if we do not require any of the dependencies, we need to go through the entire code base to remove the parameter in any constructor or setter where we injected the code.
 To solve this, we return again to a global registry to create the component.
 However, it adds a new layer of abstraction before creating the object: